 Stepping into Prague the first time feels like a fairy tale.
 There are popular tourist sites, which you are likely to dive in on your first visit.
 There is no doubt about the spectacular views and famous choice of tourist destination; however, if you stick to the tourist maps, you will be missing a lot.
 The city has got more to offer than the Prague Castle; you will enjoy your vacation if you explore beyond the conventional tourist areas.
-It is important to start from the centre of the city but don’t stop there.
-There is really a lot of-of Prague attractions.
+It is important to start from the centre of the city but doesn’t stop there.
+There is really a lot of of-of Prague attractions.

 Here is a compilation of the best places to go in Prague that you should not miss on our Czech visit.
 Most of these Prague attractions are free.